Trying to decide if “The Adventurer” Play Kit from Lovevery is worth it? I'd say skip it!

 - Mouse in sleep sack: This alternative is a little larger and comes in a choice of bunny, cat, or bear.

 I couldn't find something as safe/well made at the compact mirror in this kit.

-How much does The Pioneer Play Kit from Lovevery Cost?
+How much does The Adventurer Play Kit from Lovevery Cost?